 She said in a 2004 interview that her work has helped her deal with it: “I think acting has healed me.
 I get to let it out.
 I get to say it and feel it in my work and I think that’s why I don’t go through my life walking with this thing, and suffering.”

 In a later newspaper interview she added more perspectives: “People want to think that I am this tortured soul, that my work is drawn only from this one well.

 “And though I would never sit here and say that it didn’t mark me, or mold me into the person that I am, my life has had many painful journeys and heartbreaks since my father died, many of which I draw on for my work.”

-Like Andrea Ashworth, many writers express traumatic experiences in their work.
+Many writers express traumatic experiences in their work.

 In her novel “The Lovely Bones,” Alice Sebold recounted a disturbing rape scene in great detail, an experience Sebold had personally experienced herself as a young woman.